Nail Technician

 Is there one set of nails that stands out for you as the grossest you ever worked on?

-Asked by atc about 10 years ago
+Asked by atc over 10 years ago

 Ha!
 If I had a penny for every time I've been asked this question.